polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 User-facing: under normal operation, invisible.
 When the cap is full, the user sees a delayed transaction.
 A transfer larger than the cap is delayed in proportion to its size, and longer if other large transfers of the same asset are queued ahead of it.

 Operator-facing: cap configuration is a governance-driven workflow.
-Bridge monitoring should surface "used capacity vs cap" per asset so maintainers can spot the cap filling up before transfers are held.
+Bridge monitoring should surface each asset's bucket level against its cap, so maintainers can spot the bucket filling up before transfers are held.

 ### Compatibility